-Although a few studies have introduced heat kernel in computer vision and machine learning (Belkin et al., 2006), they mainly use heat kernel to compute shape descriptors (Sun et al., 2009; Bronstein and Kokkinos, 2010); or to define a multi-scale metric (de Goes et al., 2008).
+Although there have recently been a few studies that introduce heat kernel in computer vision and machine learning (Belkin et al., 2006), they mainly use heat kernel to compute shape descriptors (Sun et al., 2009; Bronstein and Kokkinos, 2010); or to define a multi-scale metric (de Goes et al., 2008).
 These studies did not use heat kernel in regressing functional data on manifolds.
 This is the first study that uses heat kernel in the form of regression for the subsequent statistical analysis.
-There have been significant developments in kernel methods in the machine learning community (Schölkopf and Smola, 2002; Nilsson et al., 2007; Shawe-Taylor and Cristianini, 2004; Steinke and Hein, 2008; Yger and Rakotomamonjy, 2011).
-However, to our knowledge, heat kernel has never been used in such frameworks.
-Most kernel methods in machine learning deal with the linear combination of kernels as a solution to penalized regressions.
-On the other hand, our kernel regression framework does not have a penalized cost function.
+There have been significant developments in kernel methods in machine learning community (Schölkopf and Smola, 2002; Nilsson et al., 2007; Shawe-Taylor and Cristianini, 2004; Steinke and Hein, 2008; Yger and Rakotomamonjy, 2011); however, as far as we know, heat kernel was never used in such frameworks.
+Furthermore, most kernel methods in machine learning deal with the linear combination of kernels as a solution to penalized regressions, which significantly differs from our kernel regression framework which does not have a penalized cost function.

 Recently, wavelets have been popularized for surface and graph data.
-For example, spherical wavelets were used on brain surface data that have been mapped onto a sphere (Nain et al., 2007; Bernal-Rusiel et al., 2008).
+Spherical wavelets have been used on brain surface data that have been mapped onto a sphere (Nain et al., 2007; Bernal-Rusiel et al., 2008).
 Since wavelet basis has local supports in both space and scale, the wavelet coefficients from the scale-space decomposition using the spherical wavelets provides shape features that describe local shape variation at a variety of scales and spatial locations.
-However, spherical wavelets require a smooth mapping from the surface to a unit sphere introducing a serious metric distortion, which usually compounds subsequent statistical parametric maps (SPM).
+However, spherical wavelets have an intrinsic problem that requires to establish a smooth mapping from the surface to a unit sphere.
+The spherical mapping introduces a serious metric distortion, which usually compounds subsequent statistical parametric maps (SPM).
 Furthermore, such basis functions are only orthonormal for data defined on the sphere and result in a less parsimonious representation for data defined on other surfaces compared to the intrinsic LB-eigenfunction expansion (Seo and Chung, 2011).
 To remedy the limitations of spherical wavelets, the diffusion wavelet transform on graph data structures has been proposed (Antoine et al., 2010; Coifman and Maggioni, 2006; Hammond et al., 2011; Kim et al., 2012).

 The primary methodical contribution of this study is the establishment of a unified regression framework that combines the diffusion-, kernel- and wavelet-based methods for scalar data defined on manifolds.
-Although diffusion-, kernel- and wavelet-based methods seem to be different methodologies, in this paper we establish a unified framework that relates them in a coherent mathematical fashion by providing detailed theoretical justification.
-This paper extends the work described in Kim et al. (2011), which introduced heat kernel smoothing to smooth out surface noise in the hippocampus and amygdala.
+Although diffusion-, kernel- and wavelet-based methods seem to be all different methodologies, we can establish a unified framework that relates all of them in a coherent mathematical fashion.
+This paper extends the conference paper in Kim et al. (2011), where the heat kernel smoothing was introduced to smooth out surface noises in the hippocampus and amygdala.
+We provide detailed theoretical justification and validation of the proposed unified kernel regression framework.
 Although the idea of diffusion wavelet transform for surface mesh was explored in Kim et al. (2012), the relationship between the wavelet transform and the proposed kernel regression was not investigated.
 For the first time, the mathematical equivalence between the two constructs is explained.

-The proposed kernel regression framework is subsequently applied in characterizing the growth pattern of the mandible surfaces obtained in CT and identifying the regions of the mandible that show the most significant localized growth.
-The length of the displacement vector field is regressed over the mandible surface to increase the signal to noise ratio and hence statistical sensitivity.
-To our knowledge, this is the first growth modeling of the mandible surface in a continuous fashion without using anatomic landmarks.
+The proposed kernel regression framework is subsequently applied in characterizing the growth pattern of mandible surfaces obtained in CT and identifying the regions of mandible that show the most significant localized growth.
+The length of the displacement vector field is regressed over the mandible surface for increasing the signal to noise ratio and hence statistical sensitivity.
+To our knowledge, this is the first growth modeling of mandible surface in a continuous fashion without using anatomic landmarks.